Effy Stonem: Characterisation

-Effy was born on June 20, 1992, and is Tony Stonem's runaway sister and one of the few people he truly cares about.
+Effy was born on January 28, 1992, and is Tony Stonem's runaway younger sister and one of the few people he truly cares about.
 She usually goes to social events with her own group of friends, leaving Tony uninvolved in most of her social life, though he helped her on more than one occasion to deceive their parents as to her whereabouts.
 The official website refers to "Tony's little sister and her shadowy ways."
-Until the first season's eighth episode, "Effy", she does not speak at all, instead sitting silently in the background of the scenes in which she appears, usually with a cold stare or a wry smile (a trademark of hers).
+Until the first series' eighth episode, "Effy", she does not speak at all, instead sitting silently in the background of the scenes in which she appears, usually with a cold stare or a wry smile.
 In her first speaking appearance, she describes how she feels toward others:

 Tony sarcastically comments that she is participating in a sponsored silence, and when asked by Michelle why she never speaks, she simply doesn't answer.
 On her blog she reveals that her parents had her see a counselor for withholding speech, but that proved ineffective.
 Various psychologists who have studied Effy's character and personality have come to the conclusion she may have suffered from selective mutism, in Generation 1 and 2, something that affected her in the later seasons.
 From Effy's blog, she was likely influenced by silent film actress Clara Bow, who she profusely references as the "It" Girl from It, which was released in 1927.
 Her family dysfunctions the times we see them together are also thought to give Effy this trait.

 It is after Tony's life-threatening accident in the finale of the first series, Effy begins speaking again.
 After expressing her feelings of misanthropy to Tony, however, her brother snidely remarks to her that she "doesn't fool [him]", suggesting that she is more vulnerable than her guarded and apparent aloofness may lead others to believe.
 She also proves to be perceptive and sly, as she almost single-handedly mends both Tony and Michelle's and Sid and Cassie's romantic relationships, a task that seemed essentially hopeless.